 Clervaux Castle © Donar Reiskoffer

 The town is picturesque and has numerous appealing restaurants and cafes, as well as good hotels.
-It also has a charming little shopping district and is fun to stroll around.
-Clervaux is easily accessible by train, which is a bonus for those who have not rented cars, and is a popular excursion from the capital.
+It also has a charming little shopping district.
+Clervaux is easily accessible by train and is a popular excursion from the capital.
 Two days will be more than enough to explore the little town and its attractions.